kumu/docs/guides/snap-to.md

 ## Group elements

 After using the snap to feature, if you right-click on the map again before hitting `enter` to save, you will see an option for "group by".
-This option allows you to group elements by a field value.
+This option allows you to group elements by field values, and then sorts the entire list after the grouping is made.
 Select the field in the menu to group elements by that value.